PEG-IITDH/lab-6-blinky-lokijii/LAB 7.1/Report.md

 On pressing one switch the duty should be increased by 5% and on pressing other switch it should be decreased by 5%.

-1. Enable System Clock as source to PWM Modules using RCC and RCGC registers.
+Enable System Clock as Source for PWM Modules:
+Use the RCC (Reset and Clock Control) registers to configure the system clock source for the PWM modules.
+This typically involves setting the appropriate bits in these registers to select the system clock as the source for the PWM.

-2. Enable clock and initialize GPIO Port F accordingly.
+Enable Clock and Initialize GPIO Port F:
+Enable the clock for the specific GPIO port you'll be using (e.g., Port F) by setting the appropriate bits in the RCGC (Run Mode Clock Gating Control) registers.
+Initialize GPIO Port F for the desired functionality and direction, ensuring it's set up for PWM output.

-3. Enable Interrupts on both the on-board switches.
+Enable Interrupts on On-Board Switches:
-4. Enable the Alternate function on the desired pin, where the PWM signal will be generated, using AFSEL and PCTL registers.
+Configure and enable interrupts for the on-board switches, like user switch 1 and 2.
+This involves modifying registers to set the interrupt conditions and enable the interrupt lines.

+Enable Alternate Function for PWM Output Pin:
+Set the Alternate Function Select (AFSEL) bits for the GPIO pin where you want to generate the PWM signal.
+Additionally, configure the Port Control (PCTL) registers to select the PWM function for that pin.

+Configure and Enable PWM Generator:
-5. Disable/Turn off the PWM generator, Load the 'load' and 'compare' values in their respective registers, config the PWM genrator using the PWM_GENA(B) register, enable the the PWM generator and give the pwm signal to the desired pin.
+Disable the PWM generator first, then load the initial 'load' and 'compare' values into their respective registers to determine the PWM period and initial duty cycle.
+Configure the PWM generator settings, including the PWM_GENA or PWM_GENB registers, to specify the PWM mode and behavior.
+Finally, enable the PWM generator and assign the PWM signal to the desired GPIO pin.

-6.On the press of user switch 1(2) increase(decrease) the duty cycle, by modifying the compare value.
+Dynamically Adjust Duty Cycle on User Switch Press:
+When the user presses switch 1 or 2, modify the 'compare' value associated with the PWM generator.
+Increasing or decreasing this value will effectively change the duty cycle of the PWM signal, adjusting the signal's on-time and brightness or other controlled parameters.

 #### Task 2:
 ##### Implement the same but using only 1 switch (SW1 OR SW2) – short press for d increase and long press for decrease.

-1. Enable System Clock as source to PWM Modules using RCC and RCGC registers.
+Enable System Clock as Source for PWM Modules:
+Utilize the Reset and Clock Control (RCC) registers to designate the system clock as the source for PWM modules.
+Adjust the appropriate bits within these registers to configure the system clock as the source for PWM operations.

-2. Enable clock and initialize GPIO Port F accordingly.
+Enable Clock and Initialize GPIO Port F:
+Activate the clock for the specific GPIO port you intend to use, such as Port F, by manipulating the Run Mode Clock Gating Control (RCGC) registers.
+Initialize GPIO Port F to match the desired functionality and direction, ensuring it's properly configured for PWM output.

-3. Enable Interrupts on both the on-board switches.
+Enable Interrupts on On-Board Switches:
-4. Enable the Alternate function on the desired pin, where the PWM signal will be generated, using AFSEL and PCTL registers.
+Configure and enable interrupt capabilities for the on-board switches, like user switch 1 and 2.
+This entails configuring registers to establish interrupt conditions and enabling the respective interrupt lines.

+Enable Alternate Function for PWM Output Pin:
+Set the Alternate Function Select (AFSEL) bits for the GPIO pin where you want to generate the PWM signal.
+Additionally, configure the Port Control (PCTL) registers to select the PWM function for that pin.

+Configure and Enable PWM Generator:
-5. Disable/Turn off the PWM generator, Load the 'load' and 'compare' values in their respective registers, config the PWM genrator using the PWM_GENA(B) register, enable the the PWM generator and give the pwm signal to the desired pin.
+Initially, disable the PWM generator, then populate the 'load' and 'compare' values in their corresponding registers to define the PWM period and initial duty cycle.
+Customize the PWM generator settings, including the PWM_GENA or PWM_GENB registers, to specify the PWM mode and behavior.
+Finally, enable the PWM generator and route the PWM signal to the desired GPIO pin.

+Manage Duty Cycle with SysTick Timer on User Switch Press (Falling Edge):
-6. On the falling edge, when the user switch is pressed, turn on the systick timer and load a reload value in 'STRELOAD' register corresponding to 0.5 sec of delay.
+Upon detecting a falling edge, which occurs when the user switch is pressed, activate the SysTick timer and set a reload value in the 'STRELOAD' register that corresponds to a 0.5-second delay.

+Adjust PWM Duty Cycle on User Switch Release (Rising Edge):
-7. On the rising edge, when the button is released, we check the 'COUNT_FLAG' of the systick timer, if set then we decrease the duty cycle, if not set then we increase the duty cycle of the pwm signal and turn of the systick timer.
+When the button is released and a rising edge is detected, examine the 'COUNT_FLAG' of the SysTick timer.
+If it's set, decrease the duty cycle of the PWM signal.
+If it's not set, increase the duty cycle of the PWM signal.
+Subsequently, turn off the SysTick timer.

 ### Measurements: